samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### What are Shapley values?

-> Shapley values (or *SHAP*, SHapley Additive exPlanations, values)are *'the average expected marginal contribution of one player after all possible combinations have been considered'*.
+> Shapley values (or *SHAP*, SHapley Additive exPlanations, values, which is a particular method of estimating Shapley values) are *'the average expected marginal contribution of one player after all possible combinations have been considered'*.

 Imagine a pub quiz team with up to 3 people.
 Any number of people may actually turn up on the night: